All Products

 Renewal methods and scenarios

-You can renew your Security Center instance at any time after purchase until seven days after it expires.
+You can renew your Security Center instance at any time from the date of purchase until seven days after it expires.

 Renewal method